python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/030_FM_Radio_paragradio.md

 #### Using UI elements together

 In a car radio, you often have buttons for favorite stations.
-We can do something similar in Marimo by using a slider and a radio butttons widget together, as shown in the following example.
+We can do something similar in Marimo by providing the option of using radio buttons or a slider, as shown in the following example.

 Recommended: create a new notebook for this example called **fm_radio_buttons_and_slider.py**.